 A detailed study of chemical equilibria and the classical methods of chemical analysis.
 Solubility, acid-base reactions, oxidation-reduction chemistry, complexometric reactions, phase equilibrium and the interaction of light with matter are studied in the context of analytical techniques, including volumetric analysis, titrimetry, gravimetry, chromatography and spectrophotometry.
 Basic issues of chemical hygiene are also covered along with experimental error and statistics.
 The laboratory stresses good laboratory technique through the quantitative analysis of unknown samples by classical and modern methods.
 Three 50-minute lectures and one 4-hour laboratory per week.
-Prerequisites: CH 101-102.
-Students must receive a "C" or better in the prerequisite to enroll in CH 205.
+Prerequisites: CH 102 with a minimum grade of "C".
 Spring semester.